-An understanding of odour emission and atmospheric chemistry coupled with our detailed dispersion modelling expertise, allows the firm to assess various concerns arising from industrial and commercial installations.
+An understanding of odour emissions and atmospheric chemistry coupled with our detailed dispersion modelling expertise, allows us to assess various concerns arising from industrial and commercial installations.
 The likely impact of existing odour sources on nearby sensitive receptors can be assessed and advice given as appropriate.

 We offer the following odour consultancy services:-

 - Odour impact assessment ranging from screening to detailed studies;

 - Odour dispersion modelling (ADMS and AERMOD);

 - Odour Management Plans (OMP);